dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Bullet: How Might We entice people to scroll further down the page?
       - Bullet: How Might We create a design that caters for underserved audiences?

-  - Theme-Classes: block-mb block-mt bg-gray-100
+  - Theme-Classes: block-mt bg-gray-100
     Pattern-Image:
     Subheading: DESIGN PROCESS
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Description:
       - H3-Heading: Don't get attached to ideas
       - Paragraph: "I start sketching on paper and presenting ideas during the design critique team meetings.
-I don’t get attached to any idea.
-This is a collective process of throwing away ideas.
+At this point, this is a collective process of throwing away ideas.
 By eliminating ideas only the good ones persist or at least the ones that are technically feasible."

       - Paragraph: "One of the outcomes of these sessions was the introduction of “Slices”.
 Slices run horizontally across the full width of the screen.
 They are easy to reorder, the content hierarchy is consistent across all the breakpoints.
 It also provides more flexibility for editorial to reorder content depending on the news agenda."

+    Media:
+      - Full-width-image: /assets/images/homepage/wall-with-sketches.jpg
+        Layout-Classes: align-content-center
+        Figcaption: "During our weekly design critique team meetings, we've encouraged designers to explore ideas on how they would see the BBC News homepage evolve."

   - Theme-Classes: block-mb block-mt bg-snow
     Pattern-Image:
     Subheading: DESIGN PROCESS
-    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-8 col-lg-6
     Description:
       - H3-Heading: Editorial and product workshop
       - Paragraph: "The goal of the Editorial and Product workshop was to prune, group, reorder content, and to move away from the traditional sectioned content."

       - Paragraph: "Three groups of mixed people representing product and editorial were created.
 I moderated a group of very challenging stakeholders."

       - Paragraph: "The outcome was positive.
-The information for each section on the homepage was organised into themes.
+The information for each section on the front page was organised into themes.
 It was time to use this information in the designs and prototypes."

+    Media:
+      - Layout-Classes: align-content-center col-8 col-sm-8 col-md-4 col-lg-4
+        Image: /assets/images/homepage/editorial-workshop_v1.jpeg
+        Figcaption: "Pruning, Grouping and Ordering content workshop with Editorial and Product stakeholders to define the content strategy for the BBC News homepage"

-  - Theme-Classes: block-mb block-mt bg-gray-100
+  - Theme-Classes: block-mb block-mt bg-f8f8f8
     Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Subheading: DESIGN PROCESS
+    H2-Heading:
+    Description:
+      - H3-Heading: Target Audience
+      - Paragraph: "The BBC News attracts audiences with vastly differing characteristics.
+I used the BBC News personas constantly throughout the project to guide design decisions and priorities."

+      - Paragraph: "The BBC News personas consists of five different archetypes.
+These are:"

+    Media:
+      - Full-width-image: /assets/images/homepage/BBC_News_Personas.png
+        Figcaption-Full-width: "Key traits of BBC News personas: Headlines only, Social Mobile Tweeters, Local Feelgood, Social Connectors and Supervisual Snackers"

+  - Theme-Classes: block-mt bg-snow
+    Pattern-Image:
+    Subheading: DESIGN PROCESS
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Description:
       - H3-Heading: Designing in the Browser
+    Media:
+      - Layout-Classes: align-content-center col-12 col-sm-12 col-lg-8 mb-4 mt-3
+        Image: /assets/images/homepage/start-collider.gif

+  - Theme-Classes:  bg-snow
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
+    Description:
-      - Paragraph: "The design process started in the paper, then I moved into Sketch App to design high fidelity mockups.
+      - Paragraph: "After exploring designs in paper, I moved into Sketch to design high fidelity mockups.
 This proved to be challenging to solve problems when reflowing content across breakpoints.
-I wanted to come up with a solid solution that engineers could use to build the BBC News Homepage."
+I wanted to come up with a solid solution that engineers could use to build the BBC News Front Page."

-      - Paragraph: "To solve problems before they appear before the build, I designed most of the BBC News homepage in HTML/CSS/JS.
+      - Paragraph: "To solve problems before they appear before the build, I designed most of the BBC News front page in HTML/CSS/JS.
 This was done to facilitate the communication with the engineering team, stakeholders and to drive the decision-making process."

       - Paragraph: "In my experience, designing a responsive site in Sketch, Illustrator or Photoshop makes it harder to have a discussion with software engineers and to get the buy-in from stakeholders.
 Designing in HTML/CSS was a way to solve frontend problems before they happen during the build."

       - Paragraph: "Designing in the browser helped positively to influence the product direction."
+    Media:
+        - Full-width-image: /assets/images/homepage/design-prototype.jpg

-  - Theme-Classes: block-mb block-mt bg-snow
+  - Theme-Classes: block-mb block-mt bg-gray-100
     Pattern-Image:
     Subheading: DESIGN PROCESS
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8